California’s Black Lawmakers Call for Converting Protest Momentum into Change

 “We have kicked down doors of opportunity for everyone only to have them run over our back, and snatch those opportunities off the table and forget from whence they have come,” said Weber.

-One of Weber’s latest bills is ACA 5.
+One of Weber’s latest bills is ACA 5 co-authored by Assemblymember Mike A. Gipson (D-Carson).
 It would give voters a new chance to weigh in on affirmative action, which was banned when voters passed Proposition 209 in 1996.
 Supporters say ACA 5 would remove roadblocks to opportunities for women and people of color.
 Some opponents argue that the policy is discriminatory.
-Weber says, as of now, she doesn’t have the votes.
+Weber says, as of now, she doesn’t have the two-thirds majority votes needed to pass the measure.

 Throughout her eight years in the Assembly, Weber says she’s faced resistance to efforts to improve conditions for African Americans.